“Testers don’t like to break things; they like to dispel the illusion that things work.” – Kaner, Bach, Pettichord

 When is World Tester’s Day celebrated?

-The World Tester’s Day is recognised on the 9th of September every year to mark the discovery of the first ever bug that in 1947.
+World Tester’s Day is recognized on the 9th of September every year to mark the discovery of the first-ever bug in 1947.

 The story behind World Tester’s Day